w00zie/pqc_chsh/README.md

 The goal is to maximize the probability of winning the CHSH game and this is done alternating two phases: the first one is the simulation of the circuit, which leads us to a performance metric (the #wins/#runs ratio).
 This metric guides the optimizer in the second phase, searching for the set of parameters that maximize this ratio.

 You can read my [blog post](https://w00zie.github.io/post/bell) for a few more details or look at my [slides](slides.pdf).

-**Remark**: running the notebook multiple times will lead to (slightly) different results, due to the fact that I've not set a random seed.

-If you want to exactly reproduce the numbers you'll have to fix one yourself.

 ---